Gigaspaces/solution-hub/docs/query/query.md

 As you can see, different keywords can be used and combined to create desired conditions.
 Full list of supported keywords can be found in [Appendix A](#appendix-a).

-The process of deriving query methods into XAP Queries depends a lot on the query lookup strategy chosen for the repository.
-Spring XAP Data provides the support for all [common strategies](http://docs.spring.io/spring-data/data-commons/docs/1.9.1.RELEASE/reference/html/#repositories.query-methods.query-lookup-strategies).
+The process of deriving query methods into Gigaspaces Queries depends a lot on the query lookup strategy chosen for the repository.
+Spring Data Gigaspaces  provides the support for all [common strategies](http://docs.spring.io/spring-data/data-commons/docs/1.9.1.RELEASE/reference/html/#repositories.query-methods.query-lookup-strategies).

 The default strategy enables both deriving queries from method names and overriding them with custom defined queries.
 There are several ways to specify custom query for a method.
 First possibility is to apply `@Query` annotation on the method: